Zipper storage bag

-A zipper storage bag, slider storage bag, zipper bag, zip lock bag, or zippie is an inexpensive flexible rectangular storage bag, usually transparent, made of polyethylene or similar plastic, that can be sealed and opened many times, either by a slider, which works in a similar way to a zip fastener, or by pinching together the two sides of a mechanical sealing mechanism with one's fingers.
+A zipper storage bag, slider storage bag, zipper bag, ziplock bag, zip-lock bag, ziploc bag, or zippie is an inexpensive flexible rectangular storage bag, usually transparent, made of polyethylene or similar plastic, that can be sealed and opened many times, either by a slider, which works in a similar way to a zip fastener, or by pinching together the two sides of a mechanical sealing mechanism with one's fingers.
 The bags are made in many sizes; a typical small size is 1.5 × 2.5 in, and a typical large size is 9 × 12 in.
-Material thickness (gauge) varies; smaller bags are typically 40 to 45 µm.
+Material thickness (gauge) varies; smaller bags are typically 40 to 45 μm.